 tipiX: Rapid Visualization of

-Large Image Collections In MICCAI-IMIC Interactive Medical Image Computing Workshop, To appear 2014.
+Large Image Collections In MICCAI-IMIC Interactive Medical Image Computing Workshop, 2014.

 Mapping of nerve bundles is essential for diagnosis and treatment planning of spinal pathologies, and offers substantial benefits for image-guided interventions.
 Manual segmentation, however, is quite challenging and time consuming, and automatic segmentation cannot use the traditional methods due to the challenging image and nerve properties.
 In this work we present a more general representation and particle filter based model for nerve segmentation with minimal input from a radiologist.